schiesem/ai-modeling-tool/README.md

 # Web-based Tool for Mode-Based Engineering of AI-Applications for Automation Systems
+The ai-modeling-tool is an interactive, easy-to-use and open source web-tool to graphical model ai applications for automations systems conceptually.

+> [!CAUTION]
+> This project is still in very early stages of development.
+Use at your own risk.

 ## Motivation and Introduction
 Accordingly, there is a lack of a solution approach that allows industry to independently model AI applications for automation systems, including the underlying manufacturing or procedural process, and to coordinate their development on the basis of the model.